 Under this Act, it is the responsibility of the employer to pay the full premium on behalf of the COBRA participant and then take the credit of the same amount on their payroll taxes.
 These employers may also offer other health plan options to the eligible participant (if they offer multiple plan options).

 Employers need to notify AEIs of this premium assistance and provide the option to enroll in another health plan, as long as the cost of the coverage does not exceed the cost of the current coverage.
 Federal model notices are now available, please see Department of Labor links (below).

 AEIs not currently enrolled in continuation coverage as of April 1st, and AEIs who previously elected coverage but discontinued before April 1st, may elect COBRA up to 60 days after they receive the notice from the employer of the premium subsidy availability.

 Note: Employers should consult with their legal counsel or tax advisor to fully understand their responsibility specified in ARPA.

 WHA notified current Cal-COBRA participants, as well as those who could be eligible for the premium subsidy (potential AEIs), of the premium assistance availability.
 These individuals will need to complete and return the Request for Treatment as an Assistance Eligible Individual form along with an Election Form in order for WHA to determine their qualification, which may also be verified with the employer.

-Note for Brokers: have your clients check on subsidy status.
-With new funding available, they could be saving money.
+Note for Brokers: have your Individual and Family Plan clients check their eligibility for financial help at CoveredCA.com.
+With ARPA funding now available, they could be saving money on their monthly premiums.